 About 12 miles northeast of Glenwood, New Mexico, is one of the Land of Enchantment’s premier ghost towns – Mogollon (pronounced “muggy-YOHN” by locals).
 Today, a ghost towner’s dream, filled with historic buildings of the once rich mining camp that made millions during its heydays, survived numerous floods and fires but still hangs on today despite its isolated location.

-It all began when a soldier named James Cooney from Fort Bayard, some 80 miles to the southeast, was scouting for the 8th U.S. Cavalry in nearby Mineral Creek Canyon 1870.
+It all began when a soldier named James Cooney from Fort Bayard, some 80 miles to the southeast, was scouting for the 8th U.S. Cavalry in nearby Mineral Creek Canyon in 1870.
 North of where the mining camp of Mogollon would later be established, Cooney discovered rich gold and silver deposits, but unlike many miners of the times, he kept his find a secret.
 Unable to work his find as his “hitch” in the Army was not yet complete, Cooney returned to his duties.

 However, several years later, when Cooney was mustered out of the service in 1876, he returned to the area, filing several claims.
 Not long after, Cooney and his partner, Harry McAllister, were chased out of the region by hostile Apache.
 Determined though, they returned two years later and began to work the rich veins in earnest.
 Word spread, and soon the area was crawling with numerous prospectors looking for their own fortunes.

 But, the miners remained at risk from the angry Apache.
 In April 1880, Chiricahua Apache, led by Chief Victorio, once again raided the area, including Cooney’s claim.
 Three of the prospectors, including retired Sergeant James C. Cooney, were killed.
 Also killed in what is called the “Alma Massacre” were 35 area sheepherders.